enkidevs/curriculum/web/html-and-css-basics/meta-elements/meta-intro.md

 category: must-know

-tags:
+standards:
+  web.metadata.0: 10

+aspects:
   - introduction
+  - workout

 ---
 # Meta Intro
 ---
 ## Content

 In HTML the `<meta>` element is used to describe metadata within a document.
 Metadata is essentially information about your HTML document or web page.
 It can contain the author, keywords, page description, how to encode your document etc.

 The `<meta>` element should always be inside the `<head>` element.

 Data within the `<meta>` element will never be displayed on a webpage.
 However,  the data within some of the tags within the `<meta>` element will help improve SEO(Search Engine Optimization).
 Some of the data will also be displayed in the search engine results.

 The metadata is also useful in providing information to all sorts of clients.